Aptacode/StateNet/README.md

 ### Overview

-The state machine is configured using two generic type parameters: 'States' & 'Actions' both are user defined enums.
+The state machine is configured using a StateTransitionTable which in turn takes a set of 'States' & 'Inputs' which can be either user defined enums, or string lists.

--  Each possible state that the machine can be in at a given time is defined in the 'States' enum.
+-  States: Each possible state that the machine can be in at a given time.

--  All of the actions that can an be applied to the state machine to induce a transitions between states are defined in the 'Actions' enum.
+-  Inputs: All of the actions that can an be applied to the state machine to induce a transitions between states.

 The state machine takes its initial state as a constructor parameter.

-Once initialised all possible transitions between states must be defined.
+Once an instance of StateTransitionTable is initialised, all possible transitions between states must be defined (Note* all transitions  default to an 'InvalidTransition')
-A transition is triggered based on which state the machine is currently in and the action which was applied.
+A transition is triggered based on which state the machine is currently in and the input which was applied.
-Depending on the type of transition the user can define their own logic and result for the transition which is used to determine which state the state machine will enter.
+Depending on the type of transition the user can define their own logic to determine which of the transition's possible destination states is entered.
+For example: the BinaryTransition takes a function callback which returns either BinaryChoice.Left or BinaryChoice.Right to determine which state to enter.

-There are three types of transition (*Note the user can define their own.):
+There are four types of transition:

--  InvalidTransition when an action cannot be applied to a state.
+-  InvalidTransition an input which cannot be applied to a state.

--  UnaryTransition when an action being applied to a state results the state machine moving to exactly one state.
+-  UnaryTransition when an input being applied to a state always results in a transition to exactly one state.

--  BinaryTransition when an action being applied to a state can cause the state machine to move to multiple states depending
+-  BinaryTransition when an input being applied to a state can cause the state machine to move to one of two states states depending on some user defined function callback.

-on some user defined criteria.
+-  NaryTransition when an input causes a transition to one of many possible states chosen by a user defined function callback.

 ### Written Example